AeThex-Foundation/PlatformOS/replit.md

 ## Overview

 Guardian's Hub is the AeThex Passport Authentication Provider and the official Foundation website.
-It acts as the "Government" responsible for issuing and managing all AeThex identities.
-Its core purpose is to serve as the authentication provider for all AeThex properties, handle user onboarding and identity management, and host various AeThex domains.
-A key architectural principle establishes Labs as the governing body for the Passport system, owning the master Supabase `user_profiles` database and providing authentication services to client applications.
+It serves as the "Government" for issuing and managing all AeThex identities, handling user onboarding, identity management, and hosting various AeThex domains.
+It provides authentication services for all AeThex properties, with Labs owning the master Supabase `user_profiles` database.
+The project also incorporates a blockchain-based governance system and a .aethex Passport Domain System.

 ## User Preferences